JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/text/text_file_reader.rst

 Description
 -----------
-This node read a file from your disk.
+This node reads a file from your disk.

 .. image:: images/text_file_reader_node.png
    :width: 160pt